RaspInLoop/raspInLoop.github.io/_posts/2016-04-05-example-BlinkGpioExample.md

 Ptolemy II is based on a class of models called actor-oriented models , or more simply, actor models.
 Actors are components that execute concurrently and share data with each other by sending messages via ports.

-The director is responsible to coordonate dataflow through port of each block.
-Continuous director is able to computes in each iteration, a fixed point for all signal values.
+The director is responsible to coordinate dataflow through port of each block.
+Continuous director is able to compute in each iteration, a fixed point for all signal values.
 In each iteration, time is advanced by an amount determined by the solver. (see [Ptolemy getting started](http://ptolemy.eecs.berkeley.edu/books/Systems/chapters/IGettingStarting.pdf))

 Our configuration for the Step size is :